Jazz Bass Master Blend Wiring: Series/Parallel + Greasebucket + Buffer

 • You’ve shorted Lug 1 to ground somewhere.
 Check for a stray jumper or solder bridge.
 Remember: Lug 1 does NOT connect directly to the ground bus in this circuit.

 Built for a Fender American Special Jazz Bass.
+Optimized for Fralin Split Jazz, DiMarzio Model J, and Aguilar 4J-HC.
 Works with any standard J-Bass routing and passive pickups.
-Circuit validated with frequency response simulation across 13 pickup models.
+Onboard buffer powered via TRS ring from a desktop junction box (The Link).
+Circuit validated with SPICE simulation and frequency response modeling across 30 pickup models.